scalapb/ScalaPB/docs/src/main/markdown/customizations.md

   case classes.
 When setting `no_default_values_in_constructor` to `true` no default values will be generated for all fields.

+- Typically, enum values appear in UPPER_CASE in proto files, and ScalaPB generates case objects with exactly the same name in Scala.
+If you would like ScalaPB to transform the names into CamelCase, set `enum_value_naming` to `CAMEL_CASE`.

 - By default, during deserialization only known fields are retained.
   When setting `preserve_unknown_fields` to `true`, all generated messages in this file will preserve unknown fields.
   This is default behaviour in java for Proto3 messages since 3.5.0.